 The problem here is that installer is searching for a specific (range?) of .NET version numbers, and the most recent version number is now greater than that hardcoded value (a common trap).

 I couldn’t actually find the exact registry entry which the installer was searching for, but there’s another way: we can disable this .NET version check altogether.

 - Grab yourself SuperOrca (freeware).

-- Open the msi in SuperOrca, and search for
+- Open the msi in SuperOrca, and CTRL+F search for

-- For each match, right click and select Drop Row
+- Right click the match, and select Drop Row

 - Save the MSI.